 It was about the same 2 minutes that it took for Jason to go grab his shoes and put them on.

 Luckily the women's children were not in the car with her at the time of the accident.
 In fact, she had just dropped them off.
 But still, they lost their mother.

 As I sat in my car upset about being overheated, a family lost their mother, wife, and friend.

 This experience happened to me about 18 years ago, and I still remember it vividly.
 I walked away from the situation startled and sad.
 Now as a mother, I can't imagine what the family must have gone through.

 When I think about this memory now, I feel so much gratitude for life.
 I hope that I can appreciate every moment that I have and not take time for granted.

-I hope that I can appreciate the lazy mornings cuddling with my daughter, the feeling of "home" with my husband, the obnoxious family video calls where everyone is talking at the same time, the laughter from my witty sarcastic friends, and the time I have to work on my passion projects MoLi and The Matbakh.
+I hope that I can appreciate the lazy mornings cuddling with my daughter, the feeling of "home" with my husband, the obnoxious family video calls where everyone is talking at the same time, the laughter from my witty sarcastic friends, and the time I have to work on my passion projects The Matbakh.

 It's so weird how different things would be if my brother already had his shoes on.